PhilippThoelke/goofi-pipe/devices/dsi24/README.md

 ## Streaming data to LSL
 To stream raw data from the headset to LSL, run `dsi2lsl.sh`, which will utilize the compiled `dsi24_lib/dsi2lsl`.
 Alternatively, you can simply select `y` when running `connect_dsi.sh` to start streaming data immediately after connecting to a device.
 Note that depending on the directory hierarchy, you might have to adjust the path to the `dsi2lsl` executable and to the `dsi24_lib` library in `dsi2lsl.sh`.

+# TODO
+- make the installation more robust
+    - standardize the directory structure
+    - make sure that the scripts can be run from anywhere
+    - add option to select a device to connect if multiple are available
+- provide setup scripts for Windows
+- test installation on Mac